Gowiem/terraform-workshops/terraform-fundamentals/exercises/06/README.md

 # Exercise #6: Modules

 Terraform is *ALL* about modules.
-Every terraform working directory is really just a module that could be reused by others This is one of the key capabilities of Terraform.
+Every terraform project / working directory is really just a module that could be reused by others
+This is one of the key capabilities of Terraform.

 In this exercise, we are going to modularize the code that we have been playing with during this whole workshop, but instead of